- Forbes Asia Feature Mycom, together with Parade & Brocade

 Tel: +612 8905 0995

-Trimas selects Brocade and Mycom to engineer world-class network for automotive manufacturing centres.
+Horizon Global (Formerly Trimas) selects Brocade and Mycom to engineer world-class network for automotive manufacturing centers.

 Epworth Data Center